Kyle Tucker Preview, Player Props: Astros vs. Red Sox

 Kyle Tucker At The Plate

-- Tucker has 133 hits and an OBP of .372 to go with a slugging percentage of .522.
-All three of those stats lead Houston hitters this season.

-- Among the qualifying hitters in MLB, his batting average ranks 13th, his on-base percentage ranks 13th, and he is 13th in the league in slugging.
+- Among qualifying batters in baseball, his batting average ranks 12th, his on-base percentage ranks 12th, and he is 11th in the league in slugging.

-- Tucker has driven home a run in 53 games this season (42.7%), including more than one RBI in 21.0% of his games and producing three or more of his team's runs on nine occasions..
+- Tucker has had an RBI in 54 games this year (42.2%), including 27 multi-RBI outings (21.1%).
+He has also driven in three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.